github/safe-settings/docs/deploy.md

 The [repository](https://github.com/decyjphr-org/safe-settings) contains [documentation](https://github.com/decyjphr-org/safe-settings/blob/main/docs/deploy.md#build-the-docker-container) how to do it.

-NOTE: If you want a reproducible build then you should specify a non floating tag for the image `yadhav/safe-settings:2.249.3` .
+`NOTE:` If you want a reproducible build then you should specify a non floating tag for the image `yadhav/safe-settings:2.0.3` .

-Once you built the image and pushed it to your registry you can specify it in your values file like this:
+Once you built the image and pushed it to your registry you can specify it in your `values` file like this:

 ```yaml
 image: